sphinx-contrib/spelling/issuetracker/doc/index.rst

    .. attribute:: id

-      The issue id as string
+      The issue id as string.

       If you are writing your own custom callback for :event:`issuetracker-lookup-issue`, set this attribute to the
       ``issue_id`` that was given as argument.

+   .. attribute:: title

+      The human readable title of this issue as string.

    .. attribute:: url

-      An URL providing information about this issue.
+      A string containing an URL for this issue.

       This URL is used as hyperlink target in the generated documentation.
       Thus it should point to a webpage or something similar that provides